Linouth/ShockAudio/README.md

 - [ ] Convert mixer to the new system and add support for multiple input streams
 - [ ] Update: Add 'user data' var to `io_t` struct which will hold the AEL `info_t` struct corresponding to that specific buffer
+    - Done, _Needs testing though_
+- [ ] !
+Add a way to pause AEL threads (infinitite loops from clogging the cpu)

 General:
 - [x] Sources should write directly to the context buffer, not first write to